LVPlayground/playground/javascript/features/gang_zones/README.md

      will be considered active, and is eligible to receive a gang zone.

   1. **Identification of gang area(s)**.
 A tally will be made of all houses owned by the active gang members.
-Any area where more than 80% of the active members has a house will be considered a gang area.
-This means that gangs can occupy multiple areas, for example one in each city, as long as all active members participate in this.
+Any area where more than five active members have a house will be considered a gang area.
+This means that gangs can occupy multiple areas, for example one in each city, as long as all enough members participate in this.

   1. ...